Deepika-Garg/BecomeMillionaire/TESTING.md

 Google Chrome, Safari, Microsoft Edge.
 Appearance, functionality and responsiveness were consistent throughout for a range of device sizes.

 ## WebAIM
-All the pages are checked and found no errors.
+All the pages are checked and found no errors. few alerts were detected though, which i read about and will improve in my next project. ![WebAim] (#https://wave.webaim.org/)

 * [Back to top](#Testing)
 * Back to [Readme](./README.md#testing)